Follow his sculptures’ journey to their new homeFollow his sculptures’ journey to their new home

 Final packing: figures happily rehoused and integrated on pallets racks at the Rubin’s off-site storage facility.

-The materials used to decorate these pieces are a combination of ceramic crockery shards, volcanic rock, shell and glass that were applied into wet concrete over a metal support such as rebar.
-Multiple losses in decoration and stress cracking in various places are evidence that the sculptures have existed outside for thirty years.
+The materials used to decorate these pieces are a combination of ceramic crockery shards, volcanic rock, shell, and glass that were applied into wet concrete over a metal support such as rebar.
+Multiple losses in decoration and stress cracking in various places are evidence that the sculptures have existed outside for 30 years.
 While inherently resilient, all material becomes vulnerable over time due to moisture and extreme climate fluctuation, hence the loss of adhesion in the concrete.
-The goal for rehousing these sculptures into the Rubin Museum’s collection is to minimize further deterioration and material loss as well as to provide proper support when moving the objects via art shuttle to and from the museum and off-site storage facility.
+The goal for rehousing these sculptures into the Rubin Museum’s collection is to minimize further deterioration and material loss as well as to provide proper support when moving the objects via art shuttle to and from the Museum and off-site storage facility.

 Condition check in Baltimore warehouse.

-In order to begin the process of entry into the collection, Rubin Collections Management staff needed early access to the artworks which were being kept in a commercial warehouse outside of Baltimore.
-During a site visit to the warehouse the objects that were selected to be donated to the Rubin needed to be isolated from the larger group of Nek Chand pieces being stored there.
-Modified shipping pallets found on location were repurposed to accommodate our group of figures and animals which were then securely packed for temporary storage and staging for later transportation to the Museum’s off-site storage facility.
-There would be ample space to repack everything there with long term considerations in mind.
+Modified shipping pallets found on location were repurposed to accommodate the selected group of figures and animals, which were then securely packed for temporary storage and staging for later transportation to the Museum’s off-site storage facility.
+There would be ample space to repack everything there with long-term considerations in mind.
 Initial condition evaluations and measurements were also recorded at this time to help determine the next steps for conservation and rehousing.

 Locating selections and packing for transit to New York.